calblueprint/phabricator-setup/README.md

 If you instead see something like: `bash: command not found: arc`, something went wrong.

-> NOTE: We use a fork of arcanist that adds ESLint as a linter (used for React apps).
-Shoutout to @nnarayen for implementing this.
+> NOTE: We use a fork of both arcanist and libphutil.
+Make sure you clone our custom forks, not the phalicity repos.

 ### Step 2: Make a Phabricator account
 > **NOTE:** Make sure that you've already authenticated an `@berkeley.edu` account with your GitHub before proceeding!